 Around forty-five minutes into the film I found my attention span drifting out of the movie and into a daze.
 I began to blankly stare at the screen.
 That’s how long this film had my true attention for.

-The gags became somewhat predictable and I started to imagine how Seth Rogen and Jonah Hill probably embarked upon the idea for Sausage Party during some drug-fuelled evening in one of their Hollywood mansions on Sunset Boulevard.
-Each laughing at the others jokes with such hilarity that they believed they were stumbling upon an instant hit.
+The gags became predictable and I started to imagine how Seth Rogen and Jonah Hill probably embarked upon the idea for Sausage Party during some drug-fuelled evening in one of their Hollywood mansions on Sunset Boulevard, each laughing at the others jokes and believing they were stumbling upon an instant hit.

-There, that’s what this film is perhaps the biggest victim of… Self indulgence.
-It is so apparent throughout that by the grand finale and the inclusion of cleverly crafted shoutouts to such classics like Terminator 2: Judgement Day (1991) and Top Gun, (1986) I had stopped caring about what was going to happen when the food finds out about the truth behind the great beyond.
+There, that’s what this film is perhaps the biggest victim of… self indulgence.
+It is so clear throughout that by the grand finale and the inclusion of crafted shout outs to such classics like Terminator 2: Judgement Day (1991) and Top Gun (1986), I had stopped caring about what was going to happen when the food finds out about the truth behind the great beyond.

 If you leave two comedy giants to indulge their wildest imaginations you are left with Sausage Party.
-Whilst Sausage Party is by no means a horribly abhorrent film, it does sail wide of its intended comedic mark.
-The creators are given too much room to throw caution to the wind, making the jokes stale as the movie progresses.
+Whilst this film is by no means horribly abhorrent, it does sail wide of its intended comedic mark.
+The creators are given too much room to throw caution to the wind, leaving the jokes increasingly stale as the movie progresses.
 I’ve recently learnt that the concept for this film began in 2010 and for this I have downgrade its overall rating.
 It simply could be a lot better.

-I laughed in places, I switched off in places.
-Ultimately, I left the Croydon cinema having watched a moderately funny film that had instantly forgettable jokes.
+I laughed in a few places, I switched off in many places.
+Ultimately, I left the Croydon cinema having watched a quirky animation movie that had instantly forgettable jokes.

 Do you like animation films?
 Why not check out my Five of the Best animations post here.